Delta Reserve vs. Amex Platinum: A Comprehensive Analysis

 Can you transfer Amex Membership Rewards points?

 Yes, you can transfer American Express Membership Rewards points to a variety of airline and hotel loyalty programs.
-Here is a list of some of the major transfer partners:
+Here are common U.S. transfer partners (always confirm live ratios and availability on Amex before transferring):

 Airline Partners